 The anxiety that the perceived threat generates can be so great as to disable the person.
 Just thinking about the feared situation or object can trigger severe symptoms, even though the person knows that their fear is irrational.

-Estimates for the United States suggest that 12.5 percent of adults will have some kind of specific phobia during their lifetime.
+Estimates for the United States suggest that

 Treatment for phobia typically takes a long time, and it usually involves gradually increasing exposure to triggers of the specific fear.
 One method that is gaining ground is computerized therapy, which it is possible to deliver over the Internet.